Andy Hillenburg

 Andrew Miles Hillenburg (born April 30, 1963) is an American former professional stock car racing driver and current team owner and track owner.
 His race team, Fast Track Racing, fields multiple cars in the ARCA Menards Series and formerly fielded entries in the NASCAR Cup Series and NASCAR Camping World Truck Series.
 He is credited with reviving the North Carolina Speedway, now known as Rockingham Speedway, after the track lost its NASCAR dates starting in 2005.

 Racing career

 Hillenburg was born in Indianapolis, Indiana.
 He began his racing career at age eleven when he competed in the Indianapolis soap box derby.

-He won the state quarter midget championships in 1975–1979.
+Hillenburg won the state quarter midget championships in 1975–1979.
 Hillenburg won the ARCA Super Car Series Championship in 1995, with three time ARCA Champion Bob Dotter as crew chief.
 He won the 1995 and 1997 Daytona ARCA 200, the premiere event in the series.

-He served as a test driver for the International Race of Champions and Team Racing Auto Circuit series.
+Hillenburg served as a test driver for the International Race of Champions and Team Racing Auto Circuit series.
 He competed in the 2000 Indianapolis 500, finishing 28th, and has sixteen Winston Cup starts nine Busch Series starts and four in the Craftsman Truck Series.
 His best finish in NASCAR was a third-place finish at the 1999 NAPA Auto Parts 300, where he drove the No. 18 MBNA Pontiac Grand Prix for Joe Gibbs Racing.